-- 2. Remove the radiator fan driving mechanism belt (Refer to Section 05: Cooling). - 3.
-Slip the old A/C compressor belts off and the new ones on. - Reset belt tensioner pressure releasing valve (Fig. 21) to 45 psi (310 kPa) to apply tension on the new belts as explained in Section 12.
+- 2. Remove the radiator fan driving mechanism belt (Refer to Section 05: Cooling). - Slip the old A/C compressor belts off and the new ones on.

-Both belts must always be replaced simultaneously to ensure an equal distribution of load on each of them.
+Double belts must always be replaced in pairs to ensure equal distribution of load on each belt.